 It is possible to have more than one type of dementia at the same time - this is known as mixed dementia.
-The most common is a combination of Alzheimer's disease and vascular dementia.
+The most common combination is Alzheimer's disease and vascular dementia.

-Dementia can affect a person at any age but it is more commonly diagnosed in people over the age of 65 years, with the risk increasing the older a person gets.
-However, around 70,800 people in the UK live with young onset dementia, where symptoms develop before the age of 65.
-Please see Sources of support on p11 for our information on young onset dementia.
+Dementia can affect a person at any age, but it is more commonly diagnosed in people over the age of 65 years, with the risk increasing the older a person gets.
+However, dementia is not a normal or inevitable part of the aging process.

+Dementia can also affect younger people.
+Over 70,000 people in the UK live with young onset dementia, where symptoms develop before the age of 65.
+Please see Sources of support on p14 for our information on young onset dementia.

 A very small number of cases of dementia are due to genetic mutations, such as some forms of frontotemporal dementia, Huntington's disease and rare varieties of Alzheimer's disease.
 However, for most people, dementia is not inherited.
+Please see Sources of support on p13 for information on genetic forms of dementia